 - Easy to prep in advance.
 This charcuterie board can be assembled and stored in the fridge up to a day in advance.

 What Is A Charcuterie Board?

-- Deli meat – your choice of turkey, ham, salami, etc but they must be cut in circles to make the flowers.
-If the deli meat you buy isn’t sliced into circles, just use a cookie cutter to cut them down.
+- Meat – Use your choice of deli meat and cured meats, such as turkey, ham, salami, pepperoni, prosciutto, pancetta, and more.
+Note that they must be cut in circles to make the flowers.
+If needed, you can use a round cookie cutter to form circles.

-- Crackers – assorted crackers of your choice – we like Ritz, Triscuits in varying flavors and Club crackers.
+- Crackers – Assorted crackers of your choice.
+We like Ritz and Triscuits crackers in varying flavors, as well as Club crackers.